Soteria-Network/monero/README.md

-# Monero
+# Monero Reborn

-Copyright (c) 2014-2024, The Monero Project
+Copyright (c) 2026, The Monero Reborn Project
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

+## This is an experimental beginning to launch Monero but with blocks starting at 30s, then 15s, then dropping up to 12 or 9s.
+The mission is to keep the privacy of Monero but with a blazing fast block time, as in todays world no one really need to use slow coins!

 ## Table of Contents